PowerSheetco/rss-reader-upwork/manual.md

 That's it - you have a clean spreadsheet with all you present settings and triggers ready to open a new page on Upwork

 #### I want to change the email I am receiving notifications TO
-Just change the `recipients` field in your powersheet settings tab.
+Just change the `recipient` field in your powersheet settings tab.

 #### ‣ I want to change the email I am sending FROM
 Please [contact us](mailto:info@powersheet.co?subject=Change My PowerSheet Email&body=<your new email>@gmail.com) from your old email and specify a new email to change to.
 This will within 5 min AUTOMATICALLY update your billing email in stripe, give the access to your new account to the powersheet file - to make a copy from it and [start with it](#getting-started) from scratch, and close the access for your old account.
 You will have to [initialze](#getting-started) the new copy again.